risingsunomi/dllm/README.md

 # dllm

-Standalone distributed PyTorch inference server.
-It does not import Cheetah at runtime; the implementation is a small server and peer engine in this repository.
+Standalone distributed inference server using PyTorch.
+Supports MoE, Non-MoE and language part only of vision language models.

 ## Install